 With years of experience and expertise, one gets paid as high as INR 10 to 12 LPA as per the government pay scale policy for Agriculture and Farming Industries.

-Although both, BSc Horticulture and BSc Agriculture deals with plant, soil, and farming studies, there are certain differences in these two specializations.
+Although both BSc Horticulture and BSc Agriculture deal with plant, soil, and farming studies, there are certain differences between these two specializations.
 A comparison between these two courses is given below.

 Parameters | BSc Horticulture Science | BSc Agriculture |